First Impressions Assistant: Module 2

 Front Desk

-When working at the front desk, you are responsible for:
+When working at the front desk if you are seat 1, you are responsible for:

 Communicating with staff regarding appointment arrivals